semgr8ns/semgr8s/docs/usage.md

     We hope to continuously extend the list of selected rules to facilitate policy creation.
     So, please contribute your own favorite rules via PR :pray:

-#### Adding local rules
+#### Adding rules

-Local rules are provided as configmaps that are frequently mapped as files into the semgr8s pod.
+Local rules are provided as configmaps that are automatically written to local rule files in the semgr8s pod by the *update* job.
 Therefore, adding, modifying, or deleting local rules does not require an update of the deployment.

 To add a new rule, simply create a configmap from a standard semgrep rule yaml file and add the label `semgr8s/rule=true`: